-Subletting of existing lease
+Subletting of an existing lease

 This is perhaps most common where only part of the relevant building is being underlet.
-Similar parts apply as for the assignment.
+Similar parts apply to the assignment.
 However, a completely new lease (underlease) will also need to be negotiated which often will need to follow the terms of the existing lease.
 The landlord will need to approve the term of the lease the tenant takes in a formal licence.
 This option can prove expensive and should future consents for alterations be needed then consent will be needed from more than one party.

 Other documents that might be required

 a) Agreement for lease – this would be needed if for example there are pre-conditions to the grant of the new lease.
-These might be the completion of landlord’s works (reinstating dilapidations by a previous tenant), the securing of planning permission by the tenant for its proposed use, the surrender of a sitting tenant’s lease and so on.
+These might be the completion of the landlord’s works (reinstating dilapidations by a previous tenant), the securing of planning permission by the tenant for its proposed use, the surrender of a sitting tenant’s lease and so on.

 b) Rent deposit deed – to govern any rental deposit required by the landlord.